Germoe/hit-predictor/README.md

 ## The Results

 Once the project is finished, the code and documentation for this project can be found in this repository.
 Additionally, there'll be a Jupyter Notebook and an article.
-Depending on the success of the project, I'll create a website for other people to use the predictions engine and highlight the project.
+Depending on the success of the project, I'll create a project page (one-page website) for other people to use the predictions engine and highlight the project.

 ---